Misterfun88/Skeleton-Action-Understanding/README.md

 ## Acknowledgements

-This work was supported by numerous grant
+This work was supported by numerous grants and funds, the details of which